Getting Emotional with London's Gay Catholics

 Regular mass at the Church of Our Lady of the Assumption is a lot smaller than LGBT Mass, and a lot more boring.

 He had a point, too.
-The Our Lady of the Assumption Church was the only safe-haven for gay Catholics—a place where the priests, the deacons, and even the octogenarian Italian grandmothers supported the queer congregation.
+The Our Lady of the Assumption Church was the only safe-haven for gay Catholics – a place where the priests, the deacons and even the octogenarian Italian grandmothers whose families had been in that same parish for five generations all supported them.
 By uprooting their community, the Archbishop dealt a harsh blow to one of the most successful LGBT Catholic parishes in the world.

 John Tuite, 67, left, and Father Milby, 74, who attend and conduct regular mass, were still sad to see the gays go.